 Yes, absolutely.
 Beginners can certainly do pull-ups and should start learning the skill early on.
 More than likely, you’ll need to start with some pull-up alternatives, discussed above.
 Even if you’re an experienced lifter, if pull-ups have never been part of your repertoire, you might find yourself a beginner at pull-ups — and that’s okay.
 Take your time and focus on good form (and all the other lifts you can crush with ease).
 On the other hand, if you’ve never tried pull-ups and can hop up and get right into them with excellent form — brava!
 Dive into some of the pull-up progressions above.

 Pull-ups work multiple muscles and are fantastic for building a strong upper body.
 Some of the major prime mover muscle groups pull-ups work include:

 A few secondary muscles the pull-up targets include:

-A great place to start is to practice pull-ups 2-3 times a week with variations and progressions to increase your strength and work capacity for this movement.
+To perform more pull-ups, you need to practice pull-ups.
+Think of pull-ups like a skill and not just an exercise.
+A great place to start is to practice pull-ups two to three times a week with variations and progressions to increase your strength and work capacity for this movement.